 - Foreign Policy in the Early Republic: The Law of Nations and the Balance of Power.
 Baton Rouge, La.: Louisiana State University Press, 1986.

-- 2004, Faculty Appreciation Award, Society of Westover Fellows, Lynchburg College
+- 2004, Faculty Appreciation Award, Society of Westover Fellows, University of Lynchburg

 - 1997, James A. Huston Excellence in Scholarship Award

 - 1997, Shirley E. Rosser Excellence in Teaching Award

 - 1997, Organization Advisor of the Year, University of Lynchburg

 - 1983, Compton Fellow, Miller Center of Public Affairs

 - Leadership studies